4.8 out of 5 Stars on TrustPilot

 You can then apply a very thin layer of Silicone Render to the basecoat.
 You should ensure the grain size of the render matches the thickness of the render layer.
 For example, if you decided to install a 1.5mm Silicone Render, then that layer should be just 1.5mm thick.

-Why work ahead of the sun?
+Why render ahead of the sun?

 Naturally, sunlight will increase the surface temperature of the substrate.
 Direct sunlight can increase the temperature by up to 10°C.